-To be eligible, sweepers are required to be high efficiency, such as those manufactured by Elgin, Tennant, Peterbilt, International, or Schwarze, or an approved equivalent.
+Sweepers are required to be high efficiency, such as those manufactured by Elgin, Tennant, Peterbilt, International, or Schwarze, or an approved equivalent.

 The sweeper should contain the ability to track sweeping activities with GPS tracking.
 This capability may be built in the sweeper or an after-market purchase.